An Exponential Separation Between Quantum and Quantum-Inspired Classical Algorithms for Linear Systems: Reduction from -Forrelation

-Here we give an alternative reduction, starting from the famous Simon's problem~\cite{simon} and using the ideas in the proof by Harrow, Hassidim and Lloyd~\cite{HHL} that solving linear systems is BQP-complete.
+Here we give an alternative reduction, starting from the $k$-Forrelation problem~\cite{forrelationIntro}, which exhibits a maximum query complexity separation between quantum and randomized classical algorithms~\cite{forrelationLB1,forrelationLB2}, and using the ideas in the proof by Harrow, Hassidim and Lloyd~\cite{HHL} that solving linear systems is BQP-complete.
 We start by recalling the main ideas in the two works.

 \paragraph{HHL's BQP-Hardness Reduction.} In~\cite{HHL}, the authors consider a general reduction for simulating any quantum circuit via solving a linear system.
 We will outline their approach here using their notation.
 Assume we have a quantum circuit acting on $n$ qubits.
 Let $U_1,\dots,U_T$ denote the sequence of $2^n \times 2^n$ unitaries corresponding to the sequence of one- or two-qubit gates applied by the circuit on the initial state $|0 \rangle^{\otimes n}$.
 They now consider the matrix